microsoft/shadow-realignment-mia/README.md

 - (OPTIONAL) TinyImageNet-200: Download the dataset from http://cs231n.stanford.edu/tiny-imagenet-200.zip into the `data` folder, then unzip it.
 This should create a new directory `data/tiny-imagenet-200`. _Note:_ The unzipping will take a long time as there are many files.

 ### Estimated Time and Storage Consumption
-It will take up to 4 weeks to run all the experiments using one GPU, however if the machine has multiple GPUs it is possible to run the scripts in parallel on different GPUs.
-In this case, the running time will go down proportionally.
+It will take up to 18 days to run all the experiments using one GPU.
+If the machine has multiple GPUs, it is possible to run the scripts in parallel on different GPUs, such that the running time will go down proportionally.
+We provide in `requirements/time_breakdown.md` a breakdown of the estimated running time for every experiment on one GPU.

-The expected storage requirement for the datasets and experiments is 30G.
-We provide in `storage_requirement_breakdown.md` a breakdown for the `data` and `experiments` directories.
+The expected storage requirement for the datasets and experiment outputs is 30G.
+We provide in `requirements/storage_breakdown.md` a breakdown for the `data` and `experiments` directories.

 ## Environment